Wellness . Symptoms guide

 Persistent Fatigue: A Blood Test Roadmap

-Persistent fatigue (more than 4 to 6 weeks) deserves a structured work-up.
+Fatigue that has lasted several weeks without an obvious explanation deserves a structured work-up.
 The most common reversible drivers are iron deficiency (often before frank anaemia), vitamin D deficiency, B12 deficiency, thyroid dysfunction and low testosterone in men.
-A single panel covers all of these and removes the need for repeated GP visits to add markers one at a time.
+A single comprehensive panel evaluates these key biological systems simultaneously, providing an immediate baseline for individuals looking to take a proactive, self-directed approach to their health.

 What this might be